Unregistered Brokers in Mexico: Risks and How to Screen

 Registry verification before deposit.
 Libertad de gravamen and registry title search before any significant payment, regardless of how trustworthy the agent appears.
 Property title issues are not the agent’s responsibility to fix, but they are your problem if you pay before verifying.

-Pros and cons of working with unaffiliated agents
+What should buyers verify on pros and cons of working with unaffiliated agents?

 Advantages of working with unaffiliated agents: